zergov/helpaneighbor/README.md

 # Helpaneighbor.ca
-https://helpaneighbor.ca - App to advertise your needs in your local community during COVID-19
+https://helpaneighbor.ca - App to advertise your needs in your local community during COVID-19 crisis

 # How to run?
 1. Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.